 When a recipient elects to self-pay for an original prescription which requires prior authorization, attempts to have Medicaid pay for the refill of this prescription will result in the pharmacy claim being denied.

-If an approved prior authorization exists in the system, the pharmacy claim will bypass the prior authorization edit and continue with existing Point of Sale (POS) edits.
+If an approved prior authorization exists in the system, the pharmacy claim will bypass the prior authorization edit and continue with existing POS edits.
 If an approved prior authorization does not exist, the pharmacy claim will be denied through the POS system.

 An approved prior authorization does not guarantee payment of the claim by Medicaid.
 It only indicates that the drug has been approved as a course of treatment within the Medicaid Program.
 All existing POS claim edits will continue to be applied.